Build instructions

 $ flatpak-builder --force-clean _flatpak/ org.gnome.Crosswords.Devel.json --user --install

-$ # To run the output:
+$ # To run the flatpak:

 $ flatpak run org.gnome.Crosswords.Devel